junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 And when a frightened child can go to all the time and all the places in the universe, where would he go?

-He goes to see a city that has disappeared two thousand years ago, a creature he hasn't seen in millenniums, a fish that is critical to evolution, and a star that is just forming.
-He watches them with the joy of a child's eyes, and he can't help reaching his hands to touch them.
-That is when everything -- the history, the reality -- starts crashing down.
+He goes to see a city that disappeared two thousand years ago, a creature he hasn't seen in millennia, a fish that is on its way to the shore, and a star that is on the edge of explosion.
+He watches them with the wonder of a child's eyes, and can't help but reach out his hands to help them, for he only wishes to save the lives.
+That is when everything -- the history, the reality -- starts crumbling down.

-And Dean, already exhausted from endless world-saving, have to travel to eons ago, to find his best and broken angel friend and bring him home.
+And Dean, already exhausted from all the burden of world-saving, with all the Leviathans crawling in his world, has to travel to eons ago, with his best and broken angel friend, to save the world and bring him home.

+This is a journey for a human to see things no human has ever seen before, to learn so much more than he ever expected, and in the end, to realize something, so important, so essential, that he'd be blind to not realize it in the first place.

 #### Excerpt

+Castiel gets off the bed hurriedly, then takes a step away from her.
+"Please don't be angry.
+I don't want to fight."

+He disappears with the sound of wings flapping.

+"What the hell?"
+Meg stares at the empty room.

+Meg finds him in the dayroom down the hall, two minutes later.

+Castiel is in the middle of a chess game with himself, half the chess pieces from each side taken from the board.

+"What was that?"
+Meg approaches the two angels suspiciously.
+Neither of them look up from the game.
+One of them wears his iconic trench coat, the other a white hospital gown, ruffled from sleeping in.

+Meg knows Castiel's trench coat still hangs on the foot of his bed.

+"Do you know there was a game in 19th century so famous that it's called the 'Immortal Game'?" the Castiel in the trench coat says, moving a bishop on the board.

+"But the game isn't really immortal," the Castiel sitting opposite him moves a knight in defense.

+"No, I mean, WHAT?"
+Meg walks up to the table, staring at both of them.
+"Who are you?"
+Her fingers fumble behind her back, clutching a hidden angel blade.

+"I'm Castiel," the angel in the trench coat tells her plainly.

+"And I'm Castiel," the other one says, with a warm smile, as if playing chess with oneself is the most normal thing in his life.

+"Uh-hum."
+Meg doesn't loosen her angel blade, unconvinced.

+"It's nice to be somewhere quiet," the trench coat Castiel says, dropping his eyes, "especially when Dean is angry."

+Meg scrutinizes him carefully, and she points out the obvious, slowly, "Dean is not here."

+The trench coat Cas tells her, "He is -- or, he will be."
+He checks the clock on the dayroom wall.
+"In about twenty-four hours."

 ### Editing notes